juxt/site-lambda-example/README.md

 ## End2End testing

-The project contains an example of end 2 end testing storing, retrieving and delete entities from Site.
+The project contains an example of [end2end testing](test/pro/juxt/entity_end2end_test.clj) storing, retrieving and delete entities from Site.
 The test fixtures will start a Site instance unless one is already running (assuming it was started from the REPL).

 ## The `do` command